netx-as/docs/docs/l3/l3-advanced.md

 4. Edit bird configuration.
 Please consult [bird documentation](https://bird.network.cz/?get_doc&f=bird.html&v=16) for the configuration syntax.

 5. The edited configuration is not applied immediately, but `apply` command must be used.
-The command will check the config file syntax and if everything is correct, it will apply the config.
+The command will check the config file syntax and, if everything is correct, it will apply the config.

 ```